SimonHarte/SpartanGrid/README.md

 You can reorder cells visually without changing the order in HTML with these mixins.
 Equivalent to `.g-push-{cells}` and `.g-pull-{cells}`, similar behavior as `.grid-offset()`.

-> Note that you may run into problems when these are used within nested grids as they use relative positioning.

 ##### `grid-reorder`